 Many of these processes and schedulers can be consolidated into a single solution.
 Modern workload automation solutions, for example, enable IT to manage dependencies across diverse tools and technologies, reducing the need for custom scripts and multiple automation tools.

-Instead of jumping from scheduler to scheduler, IT can manage end-to-end processes from a single location.
+Instead of jumping from scheduler to scheduler, IT can orchestrate jobs from a single location.

 Several case studies show the efficiencies that can be gained through consolidation:

 - PrimeSource reduced ETL process times by 90%

 - The Retail Equation consolidated a 131-step workflow into 5 steps

 - ASM International turned a 26-hour process into a 25-minute process

 Organizations are cutting spending while focusing on efficiencies derived from process automation.
 This provides a good argument for consolidating schedulers and processes.
 But in order to consolidate into a single solution, that solution needs to be capable of integrating disparate tools.
 This can be accomplished through several methods:

 - Native integrations